nirvanasupermind/volcano/documentation.md

 ```

 ## 5.4 Object expression
 Crates a new object.
 The syntax is a comma-separated list of key-value pairs enclosed by curly brackets, with the key and value separated from each other by a colon.
-Oject and vector expression syntax is almost always compatible with JSON, Although no concerted effort to comply to the JSON standard was made.
+Oject and vector expression syntax is almost always compatible with JSON, although no concerted effort to comply to the JSON standard was made.

 ```
 {"position: {"x": 9, "y": 7, "z:" 12}}